Yehudiyye

 Main Finds: Menorah reliefs, pillars and capitals.
 Possible remains of a building.

-Site Condition: Inside Yehudiyye nature reserve.
+Site Condition: Inside Yehudiyye nature reserve, currently under archaeological excavations.
 Many remains in the Golan Archaeological Museum.

 Nine branched menorah relief, Photo of Ofer Nov, courtesy of the Golan Archaeological Museum